moby/moby/docs/sources/articles/security.md

 You can also expose the REST API over HTTP if you explicitly decide so.
-However, if you do that, being aware of the abovementioned security implication, you should ensure that it will be reachable only from a trusted network or VPN; or protected with e.g. `stunnel` and client SSL certificates.
+However, if you do that, being aware of the abovementioned security implication, you should ensure that it will be reachable only from a trusted network or VPN; or protected with e.g. `stunnel`{.docutils .literal} and client SSL certificates.

 Recent improvements in Linux namespaces will soon allow to run full-featured containers without root privileges, thanks to the new user